In the late 1890s, a young itinerant composer/ entertainer made Sedalia, Missouri his residence. What he did here made American music history.

 In addition to improving communication among the groups, cooperation will enhance the programs of each organization by providing expertise, funding assistance, and in some cases, by sharing facilities, personnel and equipment.
 This larger collaborative will also make it possible to expand the volunteer base during special events and for projects and to broaden publicity opportunities.

-In the future, it is anticipated that some of Sedalia’s other fine arts and humanities organizations may want to join this informal cooperative effort.
+In the future, it is anticipated that some of Sedalia’s other fine arts and humanities organizations may join this informal cooperative effort.
 Everyone will benefit from participation.